Imaginings

 With the iron chain, and help from aboriginal carriers, the surveyor measures the distances, and creates the boundaries of squatter’s runs and the just separated colonies of NSW and QLD.
 Then a rider pushes through a tangled track over the McPherson Range, following a pathway aboriginals had used for many generations before the Europeans.

-On the auditorium walls Andrew Drynan, Ellen Thwaites and the Enright brothers cast serious eyes over their future generations.
+On the auditorium walls the Collins Brothers, De Burgh Persse, Ellen Thwaites and members of the Enright family cast serious eyes over their future generations.

 The station siren howls, and firemen rush to the red truck, screeching to the Grand Hotel, where years of work disappears in flames.
 Onlookers watch in shock.